How to Use cTrader Automate References and Guides¶

 enums, and what certain methods return.
 The same information is provided in the code editor window when you hover over a specific API member.

-Extensive code snippets are one of the key features of the Automate API documentation.
+Extensive code snippets are one of the key features of this documentation.
 Regardless of the type of algorithms you want to create, there is a high chance that the docs contain code that you can freely reuse.
 To demonstrate this, we can create a simple cBot that runs almost entirely on code taken from the documentation with some small modifications.

 To do that, we will first create a new cBot - as usual, this is done by clicking on the ‘New cBot’ button or, if you cannot see it, opening the dropdown menu at the top of the algorithm list and selecting the same option.